Rules and Procedures

 Distance Measuring Devices:

-Range finders and distance measuring devices that are approved by the USGA for tournament play are allowed during TGF tournaments.
+Range finders and distance measuring devices that are approved by the USGA for tournament play will be permitted during TJGT tournaments.
 Penalty for using a non conforming device is disqualification.

 Players' Appearance & Behavior:

-Tarheel Golf Foundation Player appearance and behavior is addressed in the Tarheel Golf Foundation's Code of Conduct.
+TJGT appearance and behavior is addressed in the Code of Conduct.
 It is every player's responsibility to be familiar with and abide by the established code of conduct.
 Penalty for breach can lead to suspension of playing privilege.
 This Code of Conduct is available online at www.tarheelgolf.org.

 Read the rules sheet prior to play.
-Direct any questions to the committee!
+Please direct any questions to the committee.

 - USGA rules will apply.